kholy/emailswork/Readme.md

 ## Installation

 Download and install Python3 from https://www.python.org/downloads/
-You may need to download and install git as well
+You may need to download and install git as well from this link https://git-scm.com/downloads

 ## Usage